DaitaMonk/Product-landing-page/README.md

 Welcome to the Art Landing Page website!
 This project is designed and developed using only HTML and CSS, showcasing a visually appealing and responsive landing page for artists or art enthusiasts.

 ### 🌐 Live Demo
-Check out the live version of the website here: Art Landing Page Live Demo
+Check out the live version of the website here: [Art Business wesite Live Demo](https://daitamonk.github.io/Product-landing-page/)

 ### 📸 Website Preview